mounika2000/Local_MarketPlace-React-JS/README.md

 # Local-Marketplace

-Local Marketplace is a single platform focussed on empowering local communities and art forms.
+Local Marketplace is a single platform focused on empowering local communities and art forms.
 This equips Indian travelers with a variety of local gems to shop at, providing them with a variety of comprehensive choices.
 Customers can log in and check places based on location, trusted users can also autonomously add locations not present on the website.
 Thus user-generated content helps gather information.

 ## Link to the website